RichardForshaw/resume/Description.md

 (More advanced: this can form a different cloudformation template which uses outputs of the web stack template)

+### Website health monitoring

+This can be achieved very simply by adding a lambda which simply retrieves the site and checks for a `200:OK` status.
+Because it is a static website there is not much else you can do, except perhaps check that the size of the page is not really small (e.g. it's accidentally been deleted...).
+This can then raise an SNS notification (which can send you a text).

+This was done with the serverless framework, which is a very simple deployment (in fact using SLS might be overkill, but it's simpler for a developer!).
+The main requirements are:
+ - Need to set up a timer
+ - Lambda needs permission to write to the SNS queue
+ - Lambda needs access to the SNS queue ARN to use
+ - Use a few environment variables

 ### Sub: Re-creating the site if it is accidentally deleted!

 I did test this because I had to rename the bucket.
 Deleting the bucket, re-running the cloud formation and then running the pipeline all works fine and the site is re-deployed in a few minutes.

+Following on from the above health monitor, if the site returns a code which indicates the site is not there (404 maybe?) then the lambda could also kick off the pipeline deployment again.

 ## Future: